Anadenanthera colubrina: Tannin

-Entheogen
+Hallucinogen

-The beans of A. colubrina are used to make a snuff called vilca (sometimes called cebil).
+The beans of A. colubrina are used to make a hallucinogenic snuff called vilca (sometimes called cebil).
 The bean pods are roasted to facilitate removal of the husk, followed by grinding with a mortar and pestle into a powder and mixed with a natural form of calcium hydroxide (lime) or calcium oxide.
 The main active constituent of vilca is bufotenin; to a much lesser degree DMT and 5-MeO-DMT are also present.
 A. colubrina has been found to contain up to 12.4% bufotenin.

 It is also believed that the ground beans were used as a snuff by the Tiwanaku.
 There have been reports of active use of vilca by Wichi shamans, under the name hatáj.

 Between 2013 and 2017, archaeological excavations at the Quilcapampa site in southern Peru, found that the Wari used seeds from the vilca tree and combined the hallucinogenic drug with chicha, or beer made from the molle tree.